Democrats roll out prime time convention speakers

 Tuesday's lineup features former Deputy Attorney General Sally Yates, Senate Minority Leader Chuck Schumer, Congresswoman Alexandria Ocasio-Cortez of New York and former President Bill Clinton.

-Biden's pick for vice president, which he is expected to announce this week, is set to speak Wednesday, and she will be joined by House Speaker Nancy Pelosi, Hillary Clinton and Senator Elizabeth Warren of Massachusetts.
+Biden's running mate, Kamala Harris, was initially slated to speak on Thursday, but she will likely speak Wednesday as the schedule indicated that is when the vice presidential nominee would deliver her speech.
+Also appearing Wednesday will be House Speaker Nancy Pelosi, Hillary Clinton and Senator Elizabeth Warren of Massachusetts.

-Closing out the Democratic National Convention with speeches Thursday are a number of Biden's former competitors in the 2020 race, including Senators Cory Booker of New Jersey and Kamala Harris of California, and former South Bend Mayor Pete Buttigieg.
+Closing out the Democratic National Convention with speeches Thursday are a number of Biden's former competitors in the 2020 race, including Senator Cory Booker of New Jersey and former South Bend Mayor Pete Buttigieg.

-A number of the vice presidential contenders are sprinkled throughout the speaking lineup rolled out by Democrats, including Whitmer, Harris, Warren, Atlanta Mayor Keisha Lance Bottom, and Illinois Senator Tammy Duckworth.
+A number of former vice presidential contenders are sprinkled throughout the speaking lineup rolled out by Democrats, including Whitmer, Warren, Atlanta Mayor Keisha Lance Bottom and Illinois Senator Tammy Duckworth.

 The Democratic National Convention was originally to take place in Milwaukee, but the coronavirus pandemic prompted the party to revamp the gathering.
 The Democrats said last week that all invited speakers will appear remotely from their home states, and Biden will deliver his acceptance speech from his home state of Delaware instead of in Milwaukee.